 \section{Future Possibilities}

-Apart from the comments for possible next steps of research related to the evaluation of large models that have already been given, this section is devoted to the extension for some of them and then more topics with good potential based upon our understanding and rethinking of the field. \begin{itemize} \item {\bf Focus on Efficient Evaluation.} Currently, most evaluations are trending towards larger scales and broader scopes, which significantly exacerbate the costs associated with data collection and maintenance.
+Apart from the comments on possible next steps for research related to the evaluation of large models that have already been provided, this section is devoted to extending some of them and exploring additional topics with good potential based on our understanding and rethinking of the field. \begin{itemize} \item {\bf Focus on Efficient Evaluation.} Currently, most evaluations are trending towards larger scales and broader scopes, which significantly exacerbate the costs associated with data collection and maintenance.
 Therefore, the development of efficient evaluation pathways is of great importance.
 For instance, it may be possible to assess a large model's capabilities in a particular dimension by evaluating a small number of key samples.
 Conducting principal component analysis and dimensionality reduction on evaluation data to identify efficient and rapid evaluation routes could emerge as a significant research direction. \item {\bf Evaluating the evaluations.} Evaluations are critical for understanding the capabilities of large models.
 Its fairness, comprehensiveness, reproducibility, timeliness, scalability, transparency, and practicality are key points to serve as a "good" evaluation.
-Recently, with the rapidly increasing number of various benchmarks, it is highly needed for objective metrics to evaluate evaluations themselves. \end{itemize} It is hoped that these can provide actionable ideas for researchers and would trigger further discussion, and more importantly, new exploration in this area.
+Recently, with the rapidly increasing number of various benchmarks, there is a need for objective metrics to evaluate evaluations themselves. \end{itemize} It is hoped that these can provide actionable ideas for researchers and would trigger further discussion, and more importantly, new exploration in this area.